Iceland 5-Day Road Trip

 Jökulsárlón Glacier Lagoon

-Our next stop was at the Jökulsárlón Glacier Lagoon.
-This is one of the most famous attractions on the south coast of Iceland.
+Our next stop was the Jökulsárlón Glacier Lagoon, one of the most famous attractions on the south coast of Iceland.

-The lagoon is linked to the Atlantic Ocean through a narrow straight.
-Numerous icebergs, broken off the glacier, float in the lagoon and eventually drift out to the Atlantic.
+The lagoon is linked to the Atlantic Ocean through a narrow strait.
+Numerous icebergs, broken off the glacier, float in the lagoon and eventually drift to the Atlantic.

 This was Di’s favorite stop in Iceland.
-Several tour operators offer boat trips in the lagoon and it is indeed a tourist hot spot.
+It is a tourist hot spot, and several tour operators offer boat trips in the lagoon.

 Jökulsárlón Glacier Lagoon where icebergs, broken off the glacier, float in the lagoon and eventually drift out to the Atlantic.